NicholasTavares/coin-daily/README.md

   1. Write on terminal: npm install
   2. To run the sever: npm start

-OBS: To turn on the production mode, change "start": "node server.js" to "start": "react-scripts start".
+WARNING: To turn on the production mode, change "start": "node server.js" to "start": "react-scripts start".